kopilka12/chess-position-detector/README.md

 ## Installation

-You can install the project directly from GitHub using the following command (recommended to use the `2x2` branch for latest updates):
+You can install the project directly from GitHub using the following command:

 ```bash
 pip install git+https://github.com/kopilka12/chess-position-detector.git@2x2